The Seahorses: Second album recording sessions and split

-The band entered Olympic Studios with producer David Bottrill in January 1999 to record the album, with the working titles of Minus Blue and Motocade, and tensions came to a head between Squire and Helme.
+The band entered Olympic Studios with producer David Bottrill in January 1999 to record the album, with the working titles of Minus Blue and Motorcade, and tensions came to a head between Squire and Helme.
 Fletcher later revealed that he witnessed Helme "turn a Larrivée guitar into match sticks during that session".
 Squire walked out of the studio and didn't return; the sessions were abandoned, and the group split up.

 The band's split was officially announced on 23 January 1999, with a press release citing musical differences.
 A spokesman for the band later informed the NME that Squire had "become increasingly dissatisfied with the material being produced by Helme until it reached a point where their partnership was no longer possible".

 Despite having previewed fully formed songs including two of his own compositions, Helme would later claim in 2001 that his contributions were being ignored and that the songs the band were working on were "unfinished tunes with unfinished lyrics, and they're all John's songs".
 Squire had previously commented that "I'd say the ratio of songwriting is the same as before; Chris and I help each other out with songs, but we haven't done that many strict collaborations", and sources close to the band confirmed that the band had worked on a number of his songs that were set to appear on the album.

 Helme admitted in 2011 that he had been unhappy with Squire writing the majority of the band's material and, therefore, picking up the majority of the band's publishing money.
 Due to this, he attempted to launch a solo career whilst still in the Seahorses, and claimed that the Seahorses' management informed him that they would sue him if he started touring playing his own material whilst still a member of the band.
 This led to trust issues between Helme and Squire, and Helme began drinking heavily and turning up for rehearsals "hung over and stinking" to the increasing irritation of Squire.

 Squire later commented on his reasons for ending the band that "I thought 'This sounds shit, we don't deserve to be in this place.'
 The band sounded complacent.
 I don't suppose it was anyone's fault.
 Maybe it got far too much attention for very little effort in the early stages, because of what I'd done in the past."
 He also added that the "band wasn't working out cos the singer, Chris, wanted to pursue a solo career in tandem, there was no way that that was going to work for me".